syarul/keet/README.md

 - All Keet.prototypes return itself, chaining methods is supported all along

 ## Version history
+- 0.7.3 traverse DOM childrens recursively instead only affecting the first layer
 - 0.7.2 Fix setter not correctly rendering from string
 - 0.7.0 Fix multiple issues, DOM update now only update on changed, not rerender everything from string, compose now apply the DOM selector
 - 0.6.3 Added function to run once dom updated at ```keet.prototype.watch```